dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 4. **Test Automation:** Once the ML pipeline delivers a healthy model server, we can run our test suites against our model server.
 The provided [test](tests/) is only meant to serve as an example.
 It simply invokes the endpoint and reports back the predicton results.

      CodePipeline also has integrations with 3rd-party [QA automation software](https://aws.amazon.com/codepipeline/product-integrations/#Test).
-You can follow the [instructions](#How-do-I-modify-or-replace-the-CodePipeline-CI/CD-backbone?) provided below to modify the CI/CD backbone and integrate these solutions into your test process.
+You can follow the [instructions](#How-do-I-modify-or-replace-the-CodePipeline-CI/CD-backbone?) below to modify the CI/CD backbone and integrate these solutions into your test process.

 5. **Deploy to Production:** Once the test completes, a manual approval process is required before the changes are deployed into production.
 Test results can be reported externally or as output variables in CodePipeline.
 Information gathered in SageMaker Experiments and CloudWatch also facilitate the audit.